 Kingston is Jamaica’s capital and cultural center.
 It is best for travelers interested in music, history, food, business travel, and a more urban view of Jamaica.

 Most leisure travelers do not choose Kingston for a first beach vacation.
-However, it can be very worthwhile for culture-focused travelers who want the Bob Marley Museum, music history, food, art, and a deeper sense of the island.
+However, it can be worthwhile for culture-focused travelers who want the Bob Marley Museum, music history, food, art, and a deeper sense of the island.

 Best Jamaica Area by Travel Style